 All the notes have similar colourful designs and security features to protect them from forgery.
 However, the 1 pound note is no longer distributed by any bank in Northern Ireland.

 Some banknotes, like the paper 50 and 100 pound notes issued by Ulster Bank, have been retired from the game and are no longer accepted as legal tender.
 The First Trust Bank notes have been superseded by Bank of England banknotes and became invalid as legal tender after June 30, 2022.
+Before the adoption of the current system, Ireland used the Irish pound as its official currency, and Irish coins were notable for their distinctive designs and cultural significance, marking an important chapter in the region’s monetary history.
 Yet, the design of current banknotes, from the 5 pound note issued by Bank of Ireland and Ulster Bank to the euro notes featuring generic depictions of Northern Irish people, adds color and character to the currency system.

 Unique Features of Local Banknotes